How Much Does it Cost to Make Bread?

 Shopping for Bread Ingredients

 Salt – We buy our salt at Costco.
-But here’s the thing.
-We bought a Costco-sized amount of salt in 2017 and we’re still using it.
+But here’s the thing: we bought a Costco-sized amount of salt in 2017 and we’re still using it.

-Per the experts at Morton Salt, “While salt itself has no expiration date, salt products that contain iodine or seasonings that contain other ingredients such as spices, colors and flavors can deteriorate over time.”
+According to the experts at Morton Salt, “While salt itself has no expiration date, salt products that contain iodine or seasonings that contain other ingredients such as spices, colors and flavors can deteriorate over time.”

-Our salt is iodized, but isn’t clumping.
+Our salt is iodized, but it isn’t clumping.
 It smells fine and tastes fine so we’re still using it.

 Yeast – I buy active dry yeast at Costco.